jeffhandley/react-composite-pages/README.md

 The patterns set forth by React-Composition are very straight-forward:

-1. *Server Pages* export functions that accept the request and a callback
+1. *Server Pages* export functions that accept the request, response, and a callback (similar to Express middleware)
     * The callback will receive a React component
     * Functions can also be specified to represent the Container Component's external API
 1. The React components can use *Page Templates* with template sections